The Java EE 7 Tutorial

 Most of the tags have a set of attributes for configuring the validator's properties, such as the minimum and maximum allowable values for the component's data.
 The page author registers the validator on a component by nesting the validator's tag within the component's tag.

-In addition to validators that are registered on the component, you can declare a default validator which is registered on all
+In addition to validators that are registered on the component, you can declare a default validator that is registered on all

 UIInput components in the application.
 For more information on default validators, see Using Default Validators.